agentmishra/devtoolz/README.md

 # devtoolz
-A collection of scripts to assist developers with their daily workflow.
+A collection of scripts to assist developers with source code management.